 Here’s an example.
 One of Moore’s salespeople was trying to convince a prospect to take a second look at a product that had been previously rejected.
 The salesperson had little leverage to negotiate new deal terms, so he strip-lined: “To be honest, if [the product] wasn’t a fit back then, it probably isn’t going to be a fit now.
 What makes you think this time will be any different?”

-The prospect admitted that the company hadn’t invested the energy needed to assess the product’s worth.
-The salesperson then asked the prospect to commit to devoting the energy needed to fully explore the product, or else come back when he had more time.
+The prospect admitted the company hadn’t invested the energy needed to assess the product’s worth.
+The salesperson then asked the prospect to commit to fully exploring the product or else come back when he had more time.
 The prospect made the commitment, and the company quickly came on board.

-Because strip-lining can end a negotiation in an instant, you should try it only if you have a good backup plan.
-However, it can help focus the discussion when you are overwhelmed with demands from a difficult negotiator.
+When you’re dealing with difficult people, strip-lining can help focus the discussion.
+But because it can end a negotiation in an instant, try it only if you have a good backup plan.

 What other negotiation strategies and tactics have you found to be effective when dealing with difficult people?